Samreay/DSGoPipeline/README.md

 `MLFLOW_TRACKING_URI=http://127.0.0.1:5000`

 which is just the location of the server we launched.
+And that's it!
+Now we jump into the code!

-Then we want to go through our notebooks and convert things over to make use of mlflow.
+We want to go through our notebooks and convert things over to make use of mlflow.

 1. Starting with the linear regression, we see how simple it is to log metrics and the model.
 2. With the RFRegressor, see how we can also log model parameters.
 And then see that you have multiple runs in a single execution, if you really want!